 Don't be tempted to buy a puppy from a pet shop, online (without meeting them first) or in other circumstances where the puppy's history is unclear (e.g. at a car boot sale or from the newspaper), no matter how cute they might appear!
 These puppies may have come from puppy farms or, worse still, been stolen.

-Questions to ask when buying a puppy
+Top 21 questions to ask a dog breeder when buying a puppy

 When thinking about what kind of questions to ask when buying a puppy, it's a good idea to do your research first.
 Find out as much as you can about the breed by talking to current owners and researching online, then think of any additional questions.
+You should ask questions about the puppies, their mum and dad, the breeder and their environment.
+If you’re stuck for ideas, here is a good list of questions to ask a dog breeder:

 - How many litters has mum had, and how many per year?
 Responsible breeders will never produce more than one litter per bitch each year.